owlebot/lib/README.md

-# template
+# lib

-Template repo for future node projects
+Central repo for all shared tools in Owlebot projects.

 ## Setup